Protecting your privacy

 If you sign a petition, please be advised that your Personal Information may be delivered to the intended recipient of such campaign and/or the creator of such campaign either electronically or in writing; the Organization does not in any manner monitor or attempt to verify the intended recipients of any campaign and/or the creator of any campaign and disclaims all liability regarding the accuracy of the intended recipient(s) of all campaigns and/or creator(s) of all campaigns.
 Please note further that if you choose to display your signature to a petition publicly, you are also consenting to the disclosure of your name, employer, employment status, city, and state; this information will be visible to any visitor of our website, including search engines and other organizations which provide archival internet activities (See Section 4 below).

-If you would like to receive direct communication from the organizations you support, you may choose to have us pass your Personal Information to such organizations; please note that whenever you choose to have us pass such Personal Information to an organization, we will additionally inform the organization of the source campaign where you made this election.
-Please also be advised that the default settings for many of our campaigns assume that you wish to receive communications from the organizations you support; if you do not wish to receive such communications, please uncheck the box “Keep me updated by [name of organization]” (or other language of a similar nature) before signing such campaign.
-If you choose to receive direct communications from the organizations you support, please be advised that: (i) Coworker.org has no control over the content, frequency and/or any other aspect of such communications; and (ii) although we do not sell or trade our contact lists, it is fairly common practice for organizations to rent or trade the names and addresses of their donors with other organizations.
-Accordingly, we strongly urge you to review the terms of service, privacy policies and/or other like policies of any organization prior to consenting to our transmission of your Personal Information to such organization.
+We may pass your Personal Information to organizations responsible for campaigns you support.
+Whenever we pass such Personal Information to an organization, we will additionally inform the organization of the source campaign where you made this election.
+Please also be advised that the default settings for many of our campaigns assume that you wish to receive communications from the organizations you support, and those settings may require that you elect to receive communications from the organization in order to sign the petition; if you do not wish to receive such communications, please uncheck the box “Keep me updated by [name of organization]” (or other language of a similar nature) before signing such campaign (or, if there is no such check box, do not sign the petition if you do not want us to pass your Personal Information to the organization responsible for the campaign).
+Please be advised that: (i) Coworker.org has no control over the content, frequency and/or any other aspect of communications from such organizations; and (ii) although we do not sell or trade our contact lists, it is fairly common practice for organizations to rent or trade names and addresses with other organizations.
+Accordingly, we strongly urge you to review the terms of service, privacy policies and/or other like policies of any organization prior to consenting to our transmission of your Personal Information to such organizations.

 In addition, we may utilize your Campaign Activity Information and employer information for internal purposes to help us personalize the experience for each user and to operate, maintain and improve the features and functionality of our website.
 Please note that if you choose to make some of your Campaign Activity Information public (such as making a comment in a public forum), 3rd parties will have access to such information.